milan121999/Design-Of-Experiments/README.md

 1) wheel Size
 2) Length of the car
-3)Width of the car
+3) Width of the car
-4)Number of wheels
+4) Number of wheels
-5)Load position
+5) Load position

 These factors were systematically manipulated to create a well-designed set of experiments.

 ## Minitab Implementation